wq/wq/docs/app/locate.js.md

 The Locator widget accepts two arguments: a Leaflet map object, and a mapping of jQuery-wrapped fields to use for setting and storing location information.
 The expected fields are:

- * `mode`: A set of radio buttons (or a select menu) that will change the widget mode.
+ * `toggle`: A set of radio buttons (or a select menu) that will change the widget mode.
 The values for each option should be one or more the modes listed above.
  * `latitude`: A text input that will recieve (or provide) the latitude
  * `longitude`: A text input that will recieve (or provide) the longitude
  * `accuracy`: A text input that will recieve the computed accuracy